 Lose Chance to Establish Relationships with Referring Providers and Patients

-Another problem with patient leakage is that providers lose out on building relationships with referring providers and with patients.
-Many health systems have spent resources on building clinical alignment through quality based care models and uniform EHR (electronic health records) software.
-Unfortunately, when patients go out of the system, providers lose the ability to coordinate care, which is a key element to building relationships among referral networks.
+Another problem with patient leakage is that providers lose out on building relationships with referring providers and patients.
+Many health systems have spent resources building clinical alignment through quality-based care models and uniform EHR (electronic health records) software.
+Unfortunately, when patients go out of the system, providers lose the ability to coordinate care, which is key to building relationships among referral networks.

-Also, when patients leave a network, then there is more likelihood that they will choose to do so again for other medical care.
+Also, when patients leave a network, they are more likely to choose to do so again for other medical care.
 They may even choose to change their insurance plan and leave a health system entirely.
-This is not as likely if the provider can establish a strong relationship with his or her patients, and persuade them to stay within the network for their care.
+This is not as likely if the provider can establish a strong relationship with their patients and persuade them to stay within the network for their care.
 A provider that can do this is also more likely to be respected within the system and be sent referrals in turn.

 Lack of Coordinated, Efficient Care

 As mentioned above, patient leakage is particularly troublesome for organizations that have established value-based care models.
-Once a patient leaves a network at any point of their treatment or care, then they are no longer subject to the efficient, data-driven care associated with that health system.
-It becomes much harder to coordinate care amongst that patient’s providers, whether it be a difference in EHR software or an unfamiliarity between those providers.
+Once a patient leaves a network at any point of their treatment or care, they are no longer subject to the efficient, data-driven care associated with that health system.
+It becomes much harder to coordinate care amongst that patient’s providers, whether it be a difference in EHR software or an unfamiliarity between them.

 1. Large Health Networks/Systems

 Health networks and systems are very prone to patient leakage.
 As we discussed above, HMOs and PPOs offer insurance plans that require patients to see certain providers only.
-When a patient is sent or seeks care outside of that health network, then that system loses out on reimbursement and revenue opportunities.
+When a patient is sent or seeks care outside of that health network, that system loses out on reimbursement and revenue opportunities.

 2. Accountable Care Organizations (ACOs)

-ACOs are healthcare entities composed of doctors, hospitals, and other health providers that are committed to payment and care delivery models focused on improved quality and lowered costs.
+ACOs are healthcare entities composed of doctors, hospitals, and other health providers committed to payment and care delivery models focused on improved quality and lowered costs.